June 2019 News*The RRR has moved! Now located on 7 acres in Nampa, Idaho!

 Our ranch began when we first met a llama at the county fair.
 We were taken in by how tall they were, and by how calm they were.
 We made some inquiries, and soon my son was enrolled in the 4H program showing llamas!
 Shortly thereafter, we acquired our first llama, Indian Peaks Trident, at a silent auction during a llama show.
 Suddenly, we were the owners of ‘livestock’.
 We couldn’t keep him at our house in the suburbs, so we looked into property.
 That led to a 5 acre ranchette in Elizabeth, Colorado.
 Within the first year, we added more llamas and chickens.
-After a few more years, we realized this was more than just a hobby, and moved to a 35 acre property a few miles away, our current homestead!
+We found a nice 35 acre parcel close by, but soon realized that with the scarcity of water and constant drought conditions in Colorado, we would need to relocate.

 What Do We Do